kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

 <div class="tip">
     <div class="tip-title">Alternate<br>Solution</div>
     <div class="tip-content" style="margin-left:6rem">
-        If your prefer try/catch, several modules exist that add try/catch keywords to Perl.
+        If your prefer try/catch, several modules exist that add try/catch syntax to Perl.
         As always there are some trade offs.
 See <a href="/essentials/try-catch/"> Handling exceptions with try/catch</a> for details.